thechrisroberts/tippy/readme.txt

 * calcpos ('parent/document'): Calculate the tooltip link position relative to its parent or to the whole document.

 == Changelog ==

+= 6.1.0 =
+* Filters tooltip text through force_balance_tags() to ensure tags are balanced
+* Add support for nested tooltips.
+To add a nested tooltip, use the shortcode [subtippy] inside [tippy].
+Multiple levels can be added by using a number: [subtippy1]...[/subtippy1], etc.
+* Fixed a glitch with the initial jQuery load

 = 6.0.7 =
 * Tweak to allow shortcode to work in sidebar widgets.